 What Benefits Does a 60% VA Disability Rating Get?

 When you apply for veterans disability benefits, the decision isn’t a simple “yes” or “no.” Instead, the VA assigns a disability rating.
-That rating determines the benefits available to the disabled veteran, including the amount of the monthly benefits payment, the scope of medical services available, and the availability of certain other benefits.
+All VA disability ratings are multiples of 10, beginning at 0% and topping out at 100%.
+The rating determines the benefits available to the disabled veteran, including the amount of the monthly benefits payment, the scope of medical services available, and the availability of certain other benefits.

 Monthly VA Benefits at a 60% Disability Rating

-Currently, the monthly VA disability benefit for a veteran with a 60% disability rating and no dependents is $1,319.65.
+In 2025, the monthly VA disability benefit for a veteran with a 60% disability rating and no dependents is $1,395.93.
 That amount may increase if the veteran has eligible dependents.
 Eligible dependents may include the veteran’s spouse, the veteran’s minor children, children over 18 in qualifying school programs, and the veteran’s parents.

 Medical Benefits

-While all disabled veterans may receive care through the VA for their service-connected conditions, a disability rating of 50% or higher entitles you to full-service health coverage with no copay.
-You also won’t pay for prescriptions and may be entitled to a travel allowance for medical appointments.
+While all disabled veterans may receive care through the VA for their service-connected conditions, those with a VA disability rating of 40% or lower are typically only entitled to healthcare services for their service-connected condition or conditions.
+However, a disability rating of 50% or higher entitles the veteran to full-service health coverage with no copay.
+A veteran with a 60% rating also won’t pay for prescriptions and may be entitled to a travel allowance for medical appointments.

 Other Benefits for 60% Disabled Veterans

-Other benefits you may be entitled to with a 60% disability rating include:
+Other VA Disability benefits you may be entitled to with a 60% disability rating include:

 • A 10-point federal hiring preference